 The distraction-free editor is as good as any I have used, and the checking tools are quite rapid.

-You can write directly into the editor or import files from a URL, HTML file, or a text file.
+You can write directly into the editor or import files from a URL, HTML file, or text file.

 I also found that you can copy and paste from Word or Google Docs.

-The program highlights spelling and grammar suggestions, overuse of adverbs, hard to read sentences, and passive voice.
+The program highlights spelling and grammar suggestions, overuse of adverbs, hard-to-read sentences, and passive voice.

 It calculates your readability grade and your use of headings and sections.